naruthk/spotipedia/README.md

-# 🎤  Spotify Lyrics
+# 🎤  Spotipedia

-🎧 🎹 Show currently playing song and its lyrics 🎸 🪕
+🎧 🎹 Shows currently playing song and information about the song and artists 🎸 🪕

-A **Next.js** application that connects to your Spotify account to display your currently playing song and its lyrics.
+A **Next.js** application that connects to your Spotify account to display information about songs and artists.

-## Background
+## Caution

-Unlike its mobile app, the Spotify web application (as of May 4, 2020) does not have the ability to display lyrical information for a currently playing song.
-So I created **Spotify Lyrics** to achieve this.

-But please note that my app does not have full functionalities like the actual Spotify web application.
-It might not be a good idea if you're looking to rely on this as your actual Spotify web player 🤹‍♂️.
+Please don't treat this as a replacement for the official Spotify Web Player.
+Spotipedia does not have support full functionalities like device selection, volume control, etc.

 ## Architecture

-Next.js (powered by React), Axios, Cheerio (scraping Genius website)
+Next.js (powered by React), Axios

-## Remaining Tasks / Improvements

-- Logout function
-- Unit tests coverage
-- Player controls
-- Improve progress bar
-- UI enhancement